 Los Padres Forest Closures are Expanded

-posted about 3 years ago by GGayares from Community Emergency Response Volunteers of the Monterey Peninsula
+posted over 3 years ago by GGayares from Community Emergency Response Volunteers of the Monterey Peninsula

 U.S. Forest Service officials expanded emergency forest closures in the Los Padres National Forest Friday.